hegerdes/homepage/content/blog/2022-01-vscode-latex.md

----
++++
-title: LaTeX - A getting started for Devs
-description: How to get a quick LaTeX enviorment on every system to typset beautiful papers and articles.
+title = "LaTeX - A getting started for Devs" description = "How to get a quick LaTeX enviorment on every system to typset beautiful papers and articles." date = '2022-01-22'

-date: '2022-01-22'
-pic: '/img/blog/tex-big.png'
+[extra]
+pic = "/img/blog/tex-big.png"
-tags: ['LaTeX', 'Tex', 'VSCode', 'Docker', 'DevContainer']
+tags = ['LaTeX', 'Tex', 'VSCode', 'Docker', 'DevContainer']
----
++++

 # Getting started with LaTex as a Dev
 ---